-- 6.6.1 No dog may be entered at a trial held under these rules if the dog: - (a) is known to have distemper, parvovirus, kennel cough or other communicable disease; - (b) has recovered from infection with canine distemper or canine parvovirus within the last 14 days. - 6.6.2 It is recommended that all dogs have a current immunization status. - 6.6.3 Where it is found that these rules have been contravened, the dog in question shall be removed from the trial premises and the exhibitor/ handler will be subject to disciplinary action.
+- 6.6.1 No dog may be entered at a trial if it has any communicable disease. - 6.6.2 Dogs entered in a trial must have current immunization status. - 6.6.3 No dog may be brought onto the grounds or premises of a trial if it: - (a) is known to have distemper, parvovirus, kennel cough or other communicable disease; or - (b) has recovered from distemper, parvovirus or other communicable disease within the last 30 days. - (c) has been housed within 30 days prior to the show, trial or test on premises on which there existed distemper, parvovirus, kennel cough or other communicable disease. - 6.6.4 Where it is found that these rules have been contravened, the dog in question shall be removed from the trial premises and the exhibitor/handler will be subject to disciplinary action.